RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### id

-    - is_required: False

-    - examples: ['n00', 'n01']

-    - default:

-    - type: string

-    - description: Any string that is unique among all QNode id fields, with recommended format n00, n01, n02, etc.
+    - **description**: Any string that is unique among all QNode id fields, with recommended format n00, n01, n02, etc.
                         If no value is provided, autoincrementing values beginning for n00 are used.

+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - n00 and n01 are examples of valid inputs.

+    - If not specified the default input will be .

 * ##### curie

-    - is_required: False

-    - examples: ['DOID:9281', '[UniProtKB:P12345,UniProtKB:Q54321]']

-    - type: string

-    - description: Any compact URI (CURIE) (e.g. DOID:9281) (May also be a list like [UniProtKB:P12345,UniProtKB:Q54321])
+    - **description**: Any compact URI (CURIE) (e.g. DOID:9281) (May also be a list like [UniProtKB:P12345,UniProtKB:Q54321])

-    - default:
-  There is no default value.
+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - DOID:9281 and [UniProtKB:P12345,UniProtKB:Q54321] are examples of valid inputs.

 * ##### name

-    - is_required: False

-    - examples: ['hypertension', 'insulin']

-    - type: string

-    - description: Any name of a bioentity that will be resolved into a CURIE if possible or result in an error if not (e.g. hypertension, insulin)
+    - **description**: Any name of a bioentity that will be resolved into a CURIE if possible or result in an error if not (e.g. hypertension, insulin)

-    - default:
-  There is no default value.
+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - hypertension and insulin are examples of valid inputs.

 * ##### type

-    - is_required: False

-    - examples: ['protein', 'chemical_substance', 'disease']

-    - type: string

-    - description: Any valid Translator bioentity type (e.g. protein, chemical_substance, disease)
+    - **description**: Any valid Translator bioentity type (e.g. protein, chemical_substance, disease)

-    - default:
-  There is no default value.
+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - protein, chemical_substance, and disease are examples of valid inputs.

 * ##### is_set

-    - is_required: False

-    - enum: ['true', 'false']

-    - examples: ['true', 'false']

-    - default: false

-    - type: boolean

-    - description: If set to true, this QNode represents a set of nodes that are all in common between the two other linked QNodes
+    - **description**: If set to true, this QNode represents a set of nodes that are all in common between the two other linked QNodes

+    - Acceptable input types: boolean.

+    - This is **not** a required parameter and may be omitted.

+    - true and false are examples of valid inputs.

+    - If not specified the default input will be false.

 |||
 |-----|-----|